ElektroStudios/WallPin-Set-Desktop-Wallpaper-/README.md

 - Includes a batch-script file to add a clean "Set as desktop background" sub-menu directly into the Windows Explorer right-click menu for supported image files.

 > [!NOTE]
 > Adding these registry keys does not delete or corrupt the original built-in Windows menu commands; it simply overrides them safely.
-A separate script is also included to easily remove WallPin's registry keys and restore built-in Windows menu commands back to its original state.
+A separate batch-script file is also included to easily remove **WallPin**'s registry keys and restore built-in Windows menu commands back to its original state.

 > [!IMPORTANT]
 > However, this software is provided "as-is", without any warranties.
 I take no responsibility for any registry issues caused by the use or misuse of this tool.
 Use it at your own risk.